top of page

 With the median asking rent in Manhattan hovering at $4,600, now's a good time to explore the city's affordable housing lottery program—especially if you're hoping to live in the northern half of the borough.

-A search through NYC Housing Connect, the city's online portal for finding affordable housing, currently shows five rental lotteries from Harlem to Inwood, with some even featuring amenities like in-unit washers and dryers.
+A search through NYC Housing Connect, the city's online portal for finding affordable housing, currently shows two rental lotteries—one in East Harlem and the other in Hudson Heights—with some even featuring amenities like in-unit washers and dryers.

 Here are the details for those interested in applying, from south to north: